ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] change bootstrap based on various size windows
 [ ] test out on mobile phone
 [ ] back to top does not work
+[ ] rankings scroll feature if window is too small
+[ ] queen pictures need to stay consistent when window is sized down; not based on hover feature [ ] size of about me when window is small
+[ ] add "fantasy" to logo on nav bar
+[ ] update scrolling text on landing page

 // stretch features
 [ ] advanced form validation